-This scar marks the 60th anniversary of the National security Act of 1947.
-Originally referred to as the act of unification, this law combined the War and Navy Departments into a single national military establishment under a Secretary of Defense, created the Air Force as the third service, established a directorate of Central Intelligence, and formed the National Security Council and the decision-making apparatus thai largely remains in place today.
-This anniversary is a good moment to review the act and ask what changes, if any. should be made to deal with the rigors and realities of the 21st century.
+This year marks the 60th anniversary of the National Security Act of 1947.
+Originally referred to as the act of unification, this law combined the War and Navy Departments into a single national military establishment under a Secretary of Defense, created the Air Force as the third service, established a directorate of Central Intelligence, and formed the National Security Council and the decision-making apparatus that largely remains in place today.
+This anniversary is a good moment to review the act and ask what changes, if any, should be made to deal with the rigors and realities of the 21st century.

 Firing On the Up Roll: Another Revolt of the Admirals?